felipemdutra/cge/README.md

 # CGE

 CGE (Core Game Engine) is a Game Engine focused on core features and performance.
 It is written in C++ and uses OpenGL for rendering.

 ## Current Features
 - Simple Rendering
 - Input Handling

 I know, pretty embarrassing.
-But I'm working on it while having school for 9:30 hours a day, so please be patient.
+But I'm working on it while having school for 9:30 hours a day AND learning Engine Architecture, so please be patient.

 ### Notes:
 The renderer currently initializes a VAO and VBO for a simple triangle.